cristidraghici/bandsintown/README.md

 Then we will create the three columns in the example layout, with static empty text placeholders.
 Once this is done, we will focus on the artist column.

 The next step will be implementing the selected event functionality.
 We will add the functionality in the context and as an extra thing, we will update the way we display the date using `date-fns`, which is more efficient than `moment`.

+We will next implement the favorites list.
+For the sake of simplicity and for saving time, we will not go on the path of saving the minimal information and loading it from the api.